wizkids/csharp-rocks-old/README.md

 ##### 4.a How many non-unique alternative words can be generated using the word `test`, alphabet `a-z` (26 letters) and maximum Damerau–Levenshtein distance = 1?

 ##### 4.b Write a method that can calculate the number of non-unique alternative words based on input word length and alphabet length (assuming maximum Damerau–Levenshtein distance = 1).
+*Without generating the word list again, i.e. write a formula based on input word length and alphabet word length.*

 #### 5. Add your code in a Git project on GitHub and share the link with your Wizkids contact.